 German Shepherds will not hesitate to risk their lives for the pack and love to be near their owners.
 However, they are wary of strangers so must be handled carefully as they can be intimidating.

 A point worth keeping in mind is that German Shepherds are socially close to the people with whom they live and do not enjoy being left alone for long.
 Any aggression is usually down to mishandling and lack of training.

 This sturdy handsome dog has a muscular, slightly elongated body with a firm bone structure.
 Its head is in proportion to its trunk and legs, its forehead slightly rounded and its nose is usually black.
 Occasionally, it has a blue or liver-coloured nose which is considered an impediment for showing.

 Teeth are strong and sharp, the eyes are dark and ears are pointed.

-> Depending on whether its coast is ‘plush’, ‘double’ or ‘longhaired’, a German Shepherd’s coloring can be all black, black with tan or sable.
+Depending on whether its coast is ‘plush’, ‘double’ or ‘long haired’, a German Shepherd’s colouring can be all black, black with tan or sable.
 Its coat can also be a combination of white, blue and liver but these combinations are not regarded as suitable for showing – although they may be desired by some owners.

-> Health matters with German Shepherd dogs
+Health matters with German Shepherd dogs

 A German Shepherd can live for about 13 years and generally weighs 75 – 85 pounds depending on its build.

 Unregulated breeding has led to conditions like hip and elbow dysplasia, digestion issues, blood problems, skin conditions, bloating, epilepsy and allergies to fleas.
 They can also be susceptible to tumours on the spleen and pancreatic issues.

 German Shepherds are very active dogs and therefore need regular exercise.
 There are many ways you can exercise your dog, but certain breeds do require more exercise than others.
 They are best suited to larger homes with big gardens but providing they are exercised regularly they can be kept in smaller houses and flats.